 - Water the soil, not the leaves, to prevent disease.

-- Water deeply to encourage roots growth.
+- Water deeply to encourage root growth.
 Strong, deep roots will help your roses survive periods of drought.

 Feeding Hybrid Teas